 Smart labeling can attract customers’ attention to sale merchandise that a high-end business wants to promote without a lot of extra time spent on merchandising.
+So how does one merchandise a store?

 Suppose a high-end company that sells clothing wants to hold a clearance sale on seasonal clothing.
 That company wants to attract customers on a budget to become regular customers.
 They want to promote the lasting quality of their merchandise as an investment.
 Yet how can they get these bargain hunters inside their store?
 After all, the company has maintained a reputation for years as an exclusive specialty shop.